 - An important communication asset—e.g., a website, speech, strategic framework, merger announcement, etc.—becomes a “pile-on” of many conflicting points of view, explanations, and details so that no central story emerges.

 - The ad campaign, packaging, product design, in-box instructions, and customer support experience for a consumer hardware product feel like they were created by five different teams (which is in fact the case).
-The organization is “shipping its org structure” and as a result, its storytelling to customers is never consistent or integrated.
+The organization’s story to the outside world is completely garbled.

-Angus and Greenberg provide instructions to therapists on how to work with traumas directly, but in professional environments, and in life in general, people strongly resent unhired therapists.
+Angus and Greenberg provide instructions to therapists on how to work with traumas directly, but in the workplace and in life in general, people strongly resent unhired therapists.
 No one likes to be analyzed, and no one wants unsolicited advice.
 Good managers, coaches, and consultants therefore always ask for permission before doing any Shadow work.
 They stay absolutely committed to the people they work with, seeing them as “whole against the sky” and not flawed and in need of correction.
-A compulsion to understand, fix, rescue, and control other people is itself a sign of trauma.
+(A compulsion to understand, fix, rescue, and control other people is itself a sign of trauma.)

 Similarly, one of the best (if slower) ways to resolve traumas can be to try to live and work as fully and well as you can.
 Opportunities to heal will present themselves one at a time as steps along the path.